uraich/docs/README.md

 # Welcome to the documentation's source of LVGL

 This the source of LVGL's documentation for the micropython bindings.
-It is the smee text as the lvgl docs (https://docs.lvgl.io/) where all examples are replaced with the micropython equivalent
+It is the smee text as the lvgl docs (https://docs.lvgl.io/) where all examples are replaced with the MicroPython equivalent.

 ## Overview